codeofmochi/Curtain/README.md

 - **artnet** : a module that sends ArtDMX packages through the network to an Art-Net node
 - **nw** : packages a Chromium browser used as the app's GUI

+Curtain also uses several tools in its build chain :

+- **sass** : Sass compiler for GUI styling
+- **mustache** : templating for GUI building

 ## Author

 Curtain is originally written by Alexandre CHAU \<code@chau.moe>